-Every ILA placement is unique.
-It is about equality and flexibility.
+A placement is about equality and flexibility.
 However, because ILA is working with individuals there are no hard and fast rules and no fully defined roles.

 Working for ILA has given me an understanding of the problems faced by disabled people and an insight into myself working in a one-to-one situation.